Single-conflict colouring: Introduction

-As we discuss in Section~\ref{sec:definitions}, conflict choosability considerably strengthens upon two notable list colouring parameters, separation choosability (cf.~\cite{KTV98a}) and adaptable choosability (cf.~\cite{KoZh08}), and so its study could potentially yield new insights into these two parameters.
+As we discuss in Section~\ref{sec:definitions}, single-conflict chromatic number considerably strengthens upon two notable list colouring parameters, separation choosability (cf.~\cite{KTV98a}) and adaptable choosability (cf.~\cite{KoZh08}), and so its study could potentially yield new insights into these two parameters.